PatriciaRisGar/PatriciaRisGar/README.md

 <p>Hello!
 I am currently studying Web Application Development.
 Soon will begin the selection process for the internship, I'm very excited to start this new stage, as I'm sure it will be a great opportunity to evolve as a professional and a source of enormous learning.

 During these two years of course, I have seen different front-end and back-end technologies.
 I have not yet decided which one to choose because both fulfill me when I do the projects.
-So I am open to any opportunity that is offered to me because I will make the most of it !
+So I am open to any opportunity that is offered to me because I will make the most of it ! </p>

-Translated with DeepL.com (free version)</p>

 <br>